agushini/CIS-435-Blackjack/README.txt

 -We have to add in minimum and maximum bets
--Add in bonus for if the player gets Blackjack from the first two cards -We have to decide if the dealer will check for blackjack
+-Add in bonus for if the player gets Blackjack from the first two cards -We have to decide if the dealer will check for blackjack -Were gonna say that the minumum number of cards required for a hand shoudld be 5, this is important when it comes to shuffling

 How to play Blackjack:
 -The player is just trying to beat the dealer, closest to 21 without going over wins.